 For each mutant, 100 models were generated as described above and the lowest 10 in overall system energy for each mutant were selected for subsequent structural analysis.
 A value for each of 59 potentially informative features (such as predicted interface energy, number of hydrogen bonds between protein and ligand, and change in solvent accessible surface area upon ligand binding) was calculated for each model.
 Correlation of the average calculated structural features to each kinetic constant was assessed using Pearson Correlation Coefficient (PCC) and Spearman Rank Correlation (SRC).
-For both kcat and kcat/KM, the strongest correlation observed is to the total number of non-local contacts (count of residues separated by more than 8 sequence positions that interact with each other), with a PCC of 0.56 (p-value 0.009; Wilcoxon test) and 0.43 (p-value 0.004; Wilcoxon test), respectively.
+For both kcat/KM and kcat, the strongest correlation observed is to the total number of non-local contacts (count of residues separated by more than 8 sequence positions that interact with each other), with a PCC of 0.57 (p-value 0.009; Wilcoxon test) and 0.43 (p-value 0.004; Wilcoxon test), respectively.
 For 1/KM, the highest PCC is 0.29 (p-value 0.0005; Wilcoxon test) to the total number of hydrogen bonds in each BglB model.
 The SRC follows similar trends to PCC for all three predicted constants (SRC of 0.55, 0.42 and 0.38 for kcat/KM, kcat and 1/KM respectively).
-The PCC and SRC values for all features are available in Supplemental Table 2.
+The PCC and SRC values for all features are available in S4.

 Machine learning prediction of kinetic constants

 Because no single structural feature predicts kcat, 1/KM, or kcat/KM with high accuracy, machine learning techniques were used to identify a subset of calculated features correlated to observed kinetic constants.
 Elastic net regularization, a constraint regression technique that uses both l1 and l2 regularization for feature selection, was used to identify structural features that could be combined in order to predict each kinetic constant.
-To increase robustness to sample size and remove bias, we used a bootstrapping aggregating technique, where the predicted value was an average of 1000 elastic net models, each trained on a different subset of the data.
+To remove bias, we used an ensemble learning technique, where the predicted value was an average of 1000 elastic net models, each trained on a different subset of the data.

 The final prediction from this ensemble learning regression method outperformed single feature selection for each kinetic constant.
-For kcat/KM, the PCC increased to 0.76 from 0.56, in the case of kcat to 0.60 from 0.56, and for 1/KM to 0.71 from 0.29.
+For kcat/KM, the PCC increased to 0.76 from 0.57, in the case of kcat to 0.60 from 0.43, and for 1/KM to 0.71 from 0.29.
 Figure 4 (top panel) illustrates the correlations between machine learning predictions and experimentally-measured values.
 Figure 4 (bottom panel) depicts the histogram of samples with respect to their measured kinetic constant value and the observed error between predicted and measured value.

 Figure 4.
 Correlation between machine learning predictions and experimentally-determined kinetic constants